 My role as vice chairperson is to assist with the management of committee functions in accordance with the constitution while also providing support to other committee members.GEOFFREY HOWELL - VICE CHAIRPERSON

 My role as treasurer has a watchdog role over all aspects of financial management, working closely with other members of the Management Committee to safeguard the organisation’s finances. … Financial reporting.
 Banking, book keeping and record keeping.IAN LYNE - TREASURER

 My role as the equality and diversity officer is to make sure we are promoting and fostering everybody’s right to be different, about being free from discrimination, valued as an individual, and having choice and dignity with a right to your own beliefs and values.
 While creating a culture which values individual differences and variety for the benefit of society, individuals and organisations.NATALIE KENNERLY - COMMITTEE MEMBER EQUALITY & DIVERSITY OFFICER

-I currently work at the University of Sheffield in the Dept. of Electronic and Electrical Engineering as an IT Team Leader managing a small team of IT/Electronics technicians.
-Prior to this I managed a web design agency which fueled my passion for coding, graphic design, photography and the web.
-I am a relative newcomer to the TMU and I have been tasked to design and build a new website for them.MARK A JENKINS - WEB DEVELOPER
+I currently work at the University of Sheffield in the Dept. of Materials Science and Engineering as a Senior IT Technician working with a small team of IT/Electronics technicians.
+Prior to this I managed a web design company which fueled my passion for coding, graphic design, photography and the web.
+I am a relative newcomer to the TMU and I have been tasked to design and build a new website for them.ZARAH HILL - WEB DEVELOPER

 I am a senior engineering technician in The Department of Chemical and Biological Engineering at The University of Sheffield specialising in providing electrical and electronic support, design and builds.
 I hope to be able to use my role as press officer for TMU to encourage professional development and training for technical staff and to make staff aware of development opportunities available to them.MARK MCINTOSH - PRESS OFFICER